 Dr Furness will use a weak alcohol based solution which he places inside a small ring that rests on the surface of the eye to soften the cells (epithelium).
 The cells are then removed to expose the underlying tissue.
 The Zeiss MEL 90 excimer laser laser beam is applied to remove microscopic amounts of tissue to reshape the cornea, thus; correcting the refractive error.

 The eye is then thoroughly irrigated before Dr Furness puts a clear contact lens over the eye that acts as a bandage for the first 3 days following surgery.
 The bandage contact lens slightly improves comfort for the first 3 days that it is worn.
 The procedure takes approximately 20 minutes to complete.

-You will be at the hospital for approximately 3 hours on the day of your procedure.
+You will be at the clinic for approximately 3 hours on the day of your procedure.
 The laser operating suite is precisely controlled for both temperature and humidity so light comfortable clothes are all that will be needed.
 It is better to have only a light snack and drink well prior to the operation as anxiety and a full stomach can make you uncomfortable when lying flat.
 We ask that you do not wear any perfume / aftershave or alcohol based deodorants and women are asked to not wear any make-up ensuring the eye area is thoroughly cleansed.